 Starting the school year is a big step for a child.
-Adjusting to new places, people and routines is a process of developing trust in their teachers and the school environment.
+Adjusting to new places, people, and routines is a process of developing trust in their teachers and the school environment.
 Each year support from parents and caregivers is an integral part of the process.

-Our policy for all students is that the adjustment period (or "Phase In" period) each year is a gradual one.
-We ask that a parent or caregiver plan to stay close to the school for as long as the teachers and director, along with the parent, determine it is necessary.
+Our policy for all students is that the adjustment period (or "Phase-In" period) each year is a gradual one.
+We ask that a parent or a caregiver plan to stay with their child in school for as long as the teachers and director, along with the parent, determine it necessary.
 We have found through experience that a slow, gradual separation sets up parents, teachers, and (most importantly) children for a successful school year.
+Parents will be asked to stay close by school so we can easily reach you if your child is having a difficult time.